-The reasoning can be applied to several -values.
-Applying it to all -values creates the entire region below the line
+The reasoning can be applied to several x-values.
+Applying it to all x-values creates the entire region below the line y=x.

-Is the point a solution to the inequality
+Here, test point (0,0) is a solution to the inequality.

 The point does not lie inside the shaded region, so it's not part of the solution set.